 Stephen Remillard was born in Northern California and raised in Upstate New York.
 He returned to Cali for college, when he studied business at San Francisco State University.
 After college, Stephen got his first taste of working in the ski industry when he landed a job in reservations and guest services at Steamboat Resort in Colorado.
 After one season, he knew the ski industry was where he wanted to continue his career, but first chose to attend graduate school to study international hospitality and tourism management at Auckland University of Technology in New Zealand, where he graduated with honors.
 He returned to California to work for a start up that operated in the live entertainment and professional sport space until he got an offer to work for Mammoth Mountain that he could not pass up.
 Four years later, Stephen is the senior national sales manager at Mammoth, responsible for managing group business in a variety of segments and also developing new innovative marketing and advertising strategies for all group sales.
 Stephen enjoys an active outdoor lifestyle, traveling around the world with his wife, and working to restore his 1976 International Harvester Scout II.

 Tom Royther is a Chicago native who learned to ski when he was three years old at Wilmot Ski Area in Wisconsin before moving to Charlotte, N.C., where mountains are scarce.
 The desire to work in the ski industry never left him, though.
 In 2015 while attending the University of Tennessee—where he studied technical communication—Tom began ski instructing at Ober Gatlinburg, and by his senior year received PSIA Level 1 certification and also started as a marketing intern there.
-He worked his way up to his current position as marketing and snowsports coordinator, with responsibilities in marketing, social media, website, in-market promotion, and developing ski programs.
+He worked his way up to his to marketing and snowsports coordinator, with responsibilities in marketing, social media, website, in-market promotion, and developing ski programs and has recently been promoted to marketing manager.
 Tom is currently enrolled in Colorado State University’s Ski Area Management Graduate Certificate Program.

 Looking for more leadership development opportunities?
 Learn more about the PEAK Navigator program here.